Blessed Solanus Casey and His Seven-Star Virtues

 More than a simple philosophy, his gratitude was a lived reality, even when he experienced struggles.
 He counseled, “Let us thank Him at all times and under whatever circumstances.
 Thank Him for our creation, thank Him for everything; let us thank Him for all for all His plans for the future- for trials and humiliations as well as for great joy and consolations.”

 The Trappist monk Thomas Merton once wrote, “In humility is perfect freedom.”
-In other words, liberation may be achieved by perfectly accepting one’s limitations, and attributing the authorship of any good to God.
+In other words, by perfectly accepting one’s limitations and attributing the authorship of any good to God, the soul is free.
 Consequently, concern about criticism melts like snow in a sauna.
 Moreover, since Fr.
 Solanus was so humble, he was skilled in putting people at ease and it seemed likewise to give him front door access to the heart of God.

 What was the best sign that his humility was authentic?...miracles!
 A fellow Capuchin priest, Fr.
 Marion Roessler, witnessed the instantaneous healing of a crippled child.
 She had not walked for years.
 As she sat some distance from Fr.Solanus’ desk, he blessed her, “then he told her to walk over to him.
 She immediately got to her feet, and walked, going straight to his desk.
 The youngster’s parents were almost hysterical with joy.”
 Rather than feeling a sense of personal pride, he simply gave thanks to God.